As I told you in the previous episode Honeymoon in Santorini, I chose to spend some time in Paris this year, after my birthday.

 Just out of bed, I’ve expressed my gratitude and recognised that hardships in life happen to make us stronger and wiser.

-"The future can awaken more beautiful than the past."
+"The future can awaken in a more beautiful way than the past."
 George Sand

 Everything started in Santorini, this magical island in the Aegean Sea, which brought me back to life on May 27, 2017.